-Radon testing is permitted at any time of the year for residential dwellings or living units and non-residential locations that are significantly occupied both day and night.
+Radon testing is permitted any time of year for locations that are significantly occupied both day and night night.

-Informative Advisory-Measurements more likely to provide an accurate reflection of occupant exposure to radon hazards are measurements conducted under conditions that most closely align to the normal building operating condition that prevails during the greatest amount of time each year.
+Informative Advisory-Measurements are more likely to provide an accurate reflection of occupant exposure to radon hazards when conducted under conditions that most closely align to the normal building operating condition that prevails during the greatest amount of time each year.
+See Normative Appendix A for information on how to determine when testing should occur.